 EMHCs must have received the Sacraments of Baptism, Reconciliation, Holy Communion, and Confirmation to attend training.
 Certification Training is required and must be renewed every year for Ministers 16 -17 years old and every three years for adults.
 We generally hold our training sessions in February, May, September, and October.

-NEXT TRAINING SESSIONS: May TBD
+NEXT TRAINING SESSION: TBD

 3:00 pm – 5:00 pm in the Stapleton Center

 Commissioning of those trained will occur at the 5:30 Vigil Mass that day.

 Please contact the Eucharistic Ministers Ministry to RSVP for any of the training sessions.